MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

         <tr>
             <td>@type*</td>
             <td>string</td>
-            <td>The name that uniquely identifies type of performance monitoring results that are returned by the Performance Report.
-In case of MEF services this is the URN provided in performance monitoring results specification.
+            <td>The name that uniquely identifies the type of performance monitoring results that are returned by the Performance Report.
+In the case of MEF services, this is the URN provided in the performance monitoring results specification.
 The named type must be a subclass of ResultPayload.</td>
-            <td></td>
+            <td>Not present</td>
         </tr>
     </tbody>
 </table>

-#### 7.2.4.14.
+#### 7.2.4.16.
 Type ScheduleDefinition

 **Description:** The schedule definition for running jobs.
 <table id="T_ScheduleDefinition">